 This rustic vibe that we keep on going on about is infectious.
 Visitors fall in love with the place and the people, both locals and other travellers.

 There are also plenty of things to do aside from just lounging on the beach or going for a surf.
 You can take a day trip to one of the nearby nature reserves or hire an ATV and wizz around the jungle.

 If Santa Teresa is on your list, we’d recommend going there as soon as possible, before that magic vibe is diluted by too much tourism!

 How long should you stay in Santa Teresa?

 People tend to get stuck in Santa Teresa.
-They fall in love with the vibe, enjoy their daily routine that they’ve created and can’t face leaving the beach.
+They fall in love with the vibe, enjoy the daily routine that they’ve created and can’t face leaving the beach.
 Some people stay for months!

-If you can’t afford to set aside this amount of time, then 3-4 days is a good amount of time.
+If you can’t afford to set aside this amount of time, then three to four days is a good amount of time.
 The journey to get to Santa Teresa can be a bit of effort, so any shorter may not be worth the journey.

 You can also split your time between Santa Teresa and the nearby town of Montezuma, if you don’t want to spend too long in one place.

 Santa Teresa is a small but fast-growing beach town, with only around 5 km of both paved and gravel roads.